CoderDojo-Content/Intermediate-Wearables/en/lights-action.md

 1. Before you start, it is a good idea to test each of your NeoPixels.
 Open the Arduino IDE.
 Make sure the correct device is selected in the **Tools** menu.
-Mine is _Adafruit Flora_ for this project.
+I'm using the Flora so it's _Adafruit Flora_.

 2. Go to the **File** menu, select **Examples**, then find **Adafruit NeoPixel** \(it may be at the very bottom!\) and choose **strandtest**.